Boris Johnson’s Election Campaign Gets Off to an Utterly Disastrous Start

 Rees-Mogg was forced to apologize after victims’ families expressed their horror at what he said—but that was far from the end of the matter.
 One of his Conservative Party colleagues then took to the airwaves to defend Rees-Mogg for the comments he’d already profusely apologized for and retracted.
 Andrew Bridgen suggested Rees-Mogg would have made a “better decision” than those who died in the fire because he’s highly educated.

 Speaking on BBC Radio on Tuesday, Bridgen said: “What he’s actually saying is that he would have made a better decision than the authority figures who gave that advice [to stay inside].”
-Asked if he was implying that Rees-Mogg was more intelligent than most people, Bridgen replied: “But we want very clever people running the country, don’t we, Evan?
+Asked if he was implying that Rees-Mogg was more intelligent than the people who died, Bridgen replied, after a long pause: “But we want very clever people running the country, don’t we, Evan?
 That is a by-product of what Jacob is and that is why he is in a position of authority.”

 Inevitably, Bridgen was also forced to apologize by Wednesday morning.
 He admitted that his comments had caused “a great deal of distress and offense” to the survivors and families of victims of the tragedy.